ymcui/Chinese-Cloze-RC/README.md

 http://www.hfl-tek.com/chinese-rc/
 ---

-Here, we release the first Chinese reading comprehension dataset, which includes People Daily and Children's Fairy Tale (CFT).
+We release the first Chinese reading comprehension dataset, which includes People Daily and Children's Fairy Tale (PD&CFT).
 We hope this would speed up the process for future research in machine comprehension.

 ## Directory Guide
 - people_daily